gabrielaliera/gabrielaliera.github.io/content/about.md

 ---

 # 🚀Innovator.
 Passionate Learner.✨
-I'm a ***Software Engineer*** driven by a passion for developing forward-thinking technology that positively impacts people's lives.
-Constantly pushing my boundaries, I have a strong desire for ***learning*** and ***growth***.

-Before diving into the world of code, I had some fun adventures traveling and working in education, sales, and hospitality, which give me a unique perspective and bring a well-rounded skill set to the table.
+Before diving into the world of code, I had some fun adventures traveling and working in education, sales, and hospitality.
+These experiences have nurtured my adaptability and collaborative spirit.

 **Effective communication**, strong **management abilities**, and **leadership** qualities set me apart, while fostering innovation and delivering exceptional user experiences is where I thrive.

 ## 💪 Skills
 ***
 ### Languages☕